Bladder Infection Symptoms & Causes

 - Try an estrogen vaginal cream.
 This may be best for post-menopausal women, who have lower levels of estrogen.

 - Drink unsweetened cranberry juice concentrate diluted with water.
 As an alternative, take powdered cranberry extract in capsules.
-Cranberries contain a tannin that helps prevent bacteria from sticking to the bladder walls.
+Cranberries and cranberry juice contain a tannin that helps prevent bacteria from sticking to the bladder walls.
+Research findings have been contradictory but many of my patients have experienced benefit.

 - Avoid feminine hygiene sprays, powders or douches.
 These can irritate the urethra, the tube through which urine leaves the body.